 The 1950s saw the launch of the Tomy brand, soon to become one of the world's major toy brands.
 An important component of the company's success was its early shift to a new and exciting toy material: plastic.
 The development of more supple forms of plastic -coupled with an overall consumer enthusiasm for the 'modern' material- offered an entirely new range of toy possibilities.
 From simple tin models, Tomy's toys achieved an increasing complexity of shapes and forms.

-What's your Tomiyama worth?
+What's your Tomiyama worth in 2021?
 Here are some recently sold items.